bradleyplaydon/product-alternatives/README.md

 3. Go to your templates and click product.liquid
 4. Where abouts in the product page you would like the section to show make sure to reference the section in this template {% section 'your-name-for-the-section' %}
 5. Define and customize this section within the customize area

+## Future Updates
+In the future I plan on developing the product alternatives section out more so that it is super easy for anyone to integrate with there own shopify store I will create the instructions on how it works and also redevelop it more so it's more of an out of the box solution.